Phone number (Voice)

-AccessYou may tent camp at Tek, or camp with a vehicle / RV.
+You may tent camp at Tek, or camp with a vehicle / RV.
 The rules for staying at Tek are a bit more complex than the other park campgrounds, however.

-What to Expect in Tek
+What to Expect

 Caution: Soft "Shoulders"

-The edges of the gravel road are soft, and can be particularly soft in times of wet weather - so, be very careful about driving near the edge of the gravel road.
+The edges of the gravel road are soft, and can be particularly soft in times of wet weather, so be very careful about driving near the edge of the gravel road.
 The word "shoulder" isn't really an appropriate description of the road edges, as steep ditches are often immediately on either side of the road.

-Your Ticket to the Park - the Tek PassCampers who drive an RV or car to Tek are encouraged to purchase a "Tek Pass."
+The Tek PassCampers who drive an RV or car to Tek are encouraged to purchase a Tek Pass.

 The Tek Pass should be purchased for each member of your party.
-It allows you to use the park shuttle buses throughout your stay at Tek Campground, for the price of just one trip.
+It allows you to use the park transit buses throughout your stay at Tek Campground, for the price of just one trip.

 When you purchase a Tek Pass, you will select the first day you wish to use it (likely your first or second day in the campground), and will select a specific bus for that day.
 This bus of your choosing will have guaranteed seats for you, on the day and time you chose.
 On subsequent days during your time at Tek, you may use any non-narrated transit bus, boarding at your campground on a space-available basis.

-All of the non-narrated buses begin their trip into the park with four empty seats, and many shuttles do not run at maximum capacity - so while Tek campers sometimes find a full shuttle, and must wait for the next, such occasions are rare, especially for small parties.
+All of the non-narrated buses begin their trip into the park with four empty seats, and many shuttles do not run at maximum capacity, so while Tek campers sometimes find a full shuttle, and must wait for the next, such occasions are rare, especially for small parties.

 The Tek Pass is designed for you to experience points farther in the park during your stay.
-Therefore, the pass only allows you to travel farther into the park, and back to Tek.
+Therefore, the pass only allows you to travel farther west into the park, and back to Tek.
 If you return to the park entrance by bus, you will have to buy a new ticket to travel back to Tek Campground.
 Do not return to the park entrance, by bus or your own vehicle, until you are finished with your stay at Tek.

 Learn more about buses in Denali